saitharun24/Laptop_Price_Prediction/README.md

+# A Machine Learning Project on Predicting the price of the laptop given its features

 ## Data Cleaning, Preprocessing and Basic Data Analysis

 Machine Learning or Data Analysis is performed on the data obtained from the various interactions happening around us.